hussaini/nukleus-audition/readme.md

 3.  `/roles` page
     - This is roles page, where user can add a new role, and list of all roles available with its permissions
+4. To switch role, simply click one of the role at top right.
+The page will be reflected according to its permission